Mike Mueller: Early life

-Mueller was born on September 30, 1974 in Linden, Michigan.
+Mueller was born on September 30, 1974, in Linden, Michigan.
 Mueller graduated from Linden High School in 1992.
 He served in the United States Navy from 1993 to 1997.
 In 1999, Mueller earned a BS in criminology from Eastern Michigan University.
 Mueller then graduated from police academy.

 Career

 Mueller was employed as sheriff deputy in Livingston County and Washtenaw County, beginning in 2000.
 Mueller also owned Mueller’s Orchard and Cider Mill, a family business, and operated Birchview Outdoor Wedding & Event Center.

-Mueller entered politics in 2018, when he begun his campaign for Michigan state representative in the 51st district, to fill the seat of the term limited State Representative Joseph Graves.
+Mueller entered politics in 2018, when he began his campaign for Michigan state representative in the 51st district, to fill the seat of the term limited State Representative Joseph Graves.
 Mueller campaigned on auto insurance reform and reducing taxes for retirees.
 He faced a four way challenge in the Republican primary.
 Drew Shapiro, who had served as Genesee County commissioner, was the only one in the primary who had previous experience in elected office.
 The other candidates were Matthew Anderton and Ian Shetron.
 Before the primary election, a political action committee called the Michigan Freedom Network, which endorsed Mueller's candidacy, made a website featuring references Shapiro's criminal record, including marijuana possession and domestic violence, as well as his mugshot.
 Mueller claimed his campaign was not involved with the Michigan Freedom Network's website.
 Mueller ultimately won the primary with 65% of the vote, with Shapiro in second place.

 After winning the Republican nomination, Mueller faced the Democratic nominee David Lossing in the general election.
 Lossing previously served as mayor of Linden, and had also worked as an adjunct professor for the University of Michigan in Ann Arbor and Flint.
 Mueller's won the November 6 election with 62% of the vote.
 On November 28, while state representative-elect, shortly before retiring as Livingston County deputy sheriff, Mueller was patrolling Tyrone Township, when another vehicle struck his patrol car.
 Mueller testified in June 2019 that the driver, Alfred Smith, then attempted to flee, with Mueller eventually catching up to Smith and getting into a scuffle with him.

 In Mueller's first term, he served on the following legislative committees: Agriculture, Health Policy, and Energy.
 He also serve as vice chair of the Committee on Military, Veterans' Affairs and Homeland Security.
 As vice chair of said committee, in April 2019, Mueller voted with the rest of the Republicans in the committee to pass two bills which sought to ban sanctuary cities in Michigan, which was criticized by the American Civil Liberties Union as well as the sheriff's departments of Ingham County and Washtenaw County.
 Later in his first term, in March 2020, Mueller introduced bill which sought to ban excessively increasing the price of temporary accommodations in during emergencies, with Democratic State Senator Jeremy Moss proposing a Senate counterpart bill.